 Type of Network: Private

 “Intra” means within.
-The intranet is an employee-only private network that is typically accessible through the internet or a cloud-based portal, but it can also be hosted on-site.
+So, what is intranet?
+An intranet definition would describe it as an employee-only private network that is typically accessible through the internet or a cloud-based portal, but it can also be hosted on-site.

-It’s restricted to people within the organization for information, company news, and other business-related matters.
+An intranet is restricted to people within the organization for information, company announcements, and other business-related matters.

 Administrators assign employees a password and login details in varying tiers of permissions.
 Once access is granted, employees can then communicate and collaborate with colleagues, managers, and executives.